For the Buffalo Chickpeas

 - Add additional water if desired to adjust the consistency.

 - If you’re adding fresh dill or parsley, stir them in once it’s blended.

 To Assemble the Stuffed Sweet Potatoes

-If using, add a handful of fresh spinach to a bowl or plate and place the baked sweet potato on top.
-Cut the sweet potato in half and open it up a bit so you can add the rest of the ingredients, place in a bowl or on a plate.
+- If using halved baked sweet potatoes, place 1-2 halves in a bowl or on a plate.
+If using whole sweet potatoes, cut the sweet potato in half and open it up a bit so you can add the rest of the ingredients, place in a bowl or on a plate.

 I haven’t tried making the chickpeas without the olive oil but if you prefer, I think it would be okay to leave it out if you want the recipe to be oil-free.

 As an alternative to soft tofu, you can use raw cashews to make the vegan ranch dressing.
 Use 1/3 cup raw cashews blender with 2 tbsp of water to replace the 1/2 a package of tofu.
 The rest of the ingredients can stay the same except you may need to adjust the water a bit to reach the right consistency.
 For best results and the smoothest dressing, soak the cashews for at least a few hours and drain before using.